Skip to main content

 Schedule control

-Now, to really make the irrigation and lighting extra hands off, we can create schedules for each action!
-This is done using the "On Scheduled Event" block.
+Now, to make the irrigation and lighting extra hands-off, we can create schedules for each action using the "On Scheduled Event" block.

 AppBlocks logic flow for schedule events.
 The 'watering schedule' block is connected to the 'activate pump' command.
 The 'lights on' block is connected to the 'turn lights on' command.
 The 'lights off' schedule is connected to the 'turn lights off' command.